colinbate/minimald6/_posts/2018-08-22-deeds-and-doers-expansion.md

 source: Google Plus
 source-url: https://plus.google.com/+BenLehman

-excerpt: In May 2014, we released an expansion pack for Deeds and Doers with three new cards:
+excerpt: An expansion pack for Deeds and Doers with three new cards.

 categories:
 - fantasy